 It’s this quality that appeals to Thweatt-Bates and indicates to her an opening for elements of a cyborg vision to align with Christian theology.

 Thweatt-Bates chooses Designer Evolution: A Transhumanist Manifesto by Simon Young as the second vision of the posthuman to compare Haraway with, but cites other leading figures in the movement as well.
-Here, in the transhumanist vision, the posthuman is one who has unambiguously surpassed the human by current standards , and the transhumanist is the one who advocates transhumanism, a worldview that affirms limits of human biology as something to surpass and is possible to be surpassed “through reason, science, and technology.”
+Here, in the transhumanist vision, the posthuman is the one who has unambiguously surpassed the human by current standards , and the transhumanist is the one who advocates transhumanism, a worldview that affirms limits of human biology as something to surpass and is possible to be surpassed “through reason, science, and technology.”

 Young acknowledges others’ hesitation to align with the movement citing the common “slippery slope” argument and accusations of eugenics, but argues that transhumanism is voluntary.
-Under this vision, human enhancement does not threaten the human itself, arguing that it is actually an extension of rationality, autonomy, and self-determination of the individual.
+In this vision, human enhancement does not threaten the human itself, arguing that it is actually an extension of rationality, autonomy, and self-determination of the individual.
 Furthermore, significant variations in “currents” of transhumanism make it difficult to categorize it less unambiguously.
 Democratic transhumanism, for example, agrees with hedonistic transhumanism in working towards a techno-utopia, yet differ in the conceptualization of freedom, liberty, and autonomy.
 The former is concerned with preserving cultural liberty and equality, whereas the latter takes to a utilitarian position arguing for the radical elimination of all forms of suffering.
 The multiple currents of transhumanist thought elucidates a problem – what is it that transhumanism is trying to transcend, and at what point is suffering a great enough evil to outweigh preservation of freedom and autonomy?

 Taking into account common variations between strands of thought in the movement, Thweatt-Bates describes the attitude of transhumanism towards “natural” as a category.
 Transhumanism “directly challenges the notion of the immutability, givenness, or sacredness of these biological limitations,” and positions natural and technological as diametrically opposed concepts.
 The latter functions as a solution to the problems that arise from the former.
 On this point, transhumanism and Haraway’s cyborg converge.
 For them, nature is not an inviolable object, so “tampering with nature” is not an adequate enough criticism.
 Nature is to be tampered with – for the better, whatever that may mean.
 The two visions are further explored in the third chapter, with the author identifying the place of agreement and divergence.